 Your letter should be:

-- Contain your full name & address
+- Contain your full name and address.

-- Explain what happened in as much detail as possible
+- Explain what happened in as much detail as possible.

 - Include a sentence confirming that you understand how serious the credit problem was and intend never to get into that situation again.